 The Company focuses on providing high value-added surface modification solutions to a variety of medical device markets and product categories.
-Examples of products in the market or under development that incorporate the PhotoLink technology include interventional cardiology catheters, vascular stents, interventional neurology catheters, guide wires and shunts, cardiac rhythm management devices, and urological and gynecological devices.
+Examples of products in the market or under development that incorporate the Company's coating technology include interventional cardiology catheters, vascular stents, interventional neurology catheters, guide wires, shunts, cardiac rhythm management devices, and urological devices.
 The surface properties created by the PhotoLink technology have greatly reduced treatment times in catheter-based vascular procedures and have shown the potential to enhance the long-term performance of implantable devices by improving infection resistance and promoting host cell attachment, growth and subsequent tissue integration.
-PhotoLink also has applications in the genomics market, as the Company produces and sells a coated glass slide used to orient DNA strands for analysis.
-In fiscal 2000, this technology was licensed to Motorola on an exclusive basis.
+PhotoLink also has applications in the genomics market.
+The Company licensed its genomics technology to Motorola Life Sciences in fiscal 2000, which included the rights to a coated glass slide used to orient DNA strands for analysis.

-The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers who apply the PhotoLink coatings to their own products.
+The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers who apply the coatings to their own products.
 The Company believes this approach allows it to focus its resources on further development of its technology and expansion of its licensing activities, while leveraging the established manufacturing, sales and marketing capabilities of its licensees.
 Revenues from these arrangements include license fees, development revenue, minimum royalties, and earned royalties based on a percentage of licensees' product sales.
 The Company also manufactures and sells the chemical reagents used in the PhotoLink process.
-In addition to licensing its PhotoLink technology, the Company also licenses certain diagnostic technology to Abbott Laboratories for use with rapid point-of-care diagnostic tests, such as pregnancy and strep tests.
-Finally, the Company manufactures and sells coated glass slides to the genomics market and offers a line of stabilization products used to extend the shelf life of immunoassay diagnostic tests.
+The Company also licenses certain diagnostic technology to Abbott Laboratories for use with rapid point-of-care diagnostic tests, such as pregnancy and strep tests.
+Finally, the Company manufactures and sells coated glass slides to the genomics market (primarily Motorola) and offers a line of stabilization products used to extend the shelf life of immunoassay diagnostic tests.

-The Company was organized as a Minnesota corporation in June 1979 and changed its name to SurModics, Inc. in June 1997.
+The Company was organized as a Minnesota corporation in June 1979.